Summer 2021 Trimester Plan/Schedule

 What does this look like?

-- Instructors will determine how many students can be accommodated in classroom and lab areas based on social distancing guidelines.
+- Instructors may arrange classroom and lab areas in order to comply with social distancing guidelines.

 - Assigned seating will be developed, maintained and regularly monitored by each instructor.

-- Mask, social distancing, and handwashing/sanitizing will be required.
+- Mask, social distancing (if not fully vaccinated), and handwashing/sanitizing will be required.

 Each institution will ensure the following:

-- Masks will be properly worn by all faculty, staff, and students.
+- Masks will be properly worn by all faculty, staff, and students, unless fully vaccinated.

 - No gathering in groups will occur.